 For many guitarists, one of their main goals is playing in a band.
 Our intent here is this: there is a lot more to being in a band than just playing your instrument well.

 Anyone who has any experience being a band member will more than likely have a whole list of tales and adventures (both good and bad).
 Bands aren’t a single entity.
-Each member brings a set of qualities, skills, and personality traits that – when mixed in the wrong ways – can cause your band to combust just like the drummer from Spinal Tap spontaneously.
+Each member brings a set of qualities, skills, and personality traits that – when mixed in the wrong ways – can cause your band to lose their sense of humor and combust just like the drummer from Spinal Tap spontaneously.

 But how can you get several people – all with different quirks, goals, and desires – to get along and be the best collective musical unit possible?
 How can you make it where the sum of the parts is truly greater than that of each member individually?